Good to know

 To find out how to represent your own country in the Eurovision Song Contest, keep an eye on announcements made by your national public broadcaster.
 Usually, these announcements are made available through their website, and include details on how to send in your song

 To find out how to represent another country in the Eurovision Song Contest, keep an eye on announcements made by other national public broadcasters.
 Usually, these announcements are made available through their websites, and include details on how to send in your song.
-Note that not all broadcasters accept songs from foreigh artists, song writers and composers
+Note that not all broadcasters accept songs from foreign artists, songwriters and composers

 If there is no public broadcaster in your country taking part in the Eurovision Song Contest, it is not possible to represent your country.
 To take part in the Eurovision Song Contest, you would have to enter your song for nomination in another country.
 Should you be selected to take part in the Eurovision Song Contest, you will then of course represent the respective country